masterpointio/terraform-aws-ssm-agent/README.md

 # terraform-aws-ssm-agent

-A Terraform Module to create an SSM Agent EC2 instance along withs its corresponding role and instance profile.
+A Terraform Module to create an SSM Agent EC2 instance (via an ASG) along with its corresponding role and instance profile.

 ## Usage